trivago/gollum/docs/src/gen/consumer/profiler.rst

 **Message**
-defines a go format string to be used to generate the message payloads.
+defines a go format string to be used to generate the message templates.
-The length of the values generated will be deducted from the format size parameter.
+The length of the values generated will be deduced from the format size parameter.
 I.e. "%200d" will generate a digit between 0 and 200, "%10s" will generate a string with 10 characters, etc..
 By default this is set to "%256s".